John Woolman School

 John Woolman School (JWS) was a private boarding Quaker high school founded in 1963 in Nevada City, California.
 It operated full-time until 2001, when it closed because of financial difficulties.

 Since then, the facility has been adapted for use for short-term educational programs for teens and adults, as well as summer residencies.
-The centerpiece is the Woolman Semester, a single-semester residential program that provides an experiential education in the principles of peace, social justice and sustainability for high school juniors, seniors and post-graduates (gap year).
+The centerpiece was the Woolman Semester, a single-semester residential program that provided an experiential education in the principles of peace, social justice and sustainability for high school juniors, seniors and post-graduates (gap year).

 Basis of education

 Quaker education is based on two foundational beliefs: That every human being has the capacity to personally experience truth, and that discovering truth is a process of continuing revelation fostered by silent reflection.
-The John Woolman School and Woolman Semester's have had a shared philosophy: each person has a unique and valuable perspective that must be heard in order to cultivate greater comprehension.
-As such, the Woolman Semester community use the following pedagogical practices:
+The John Woolman School and Woolman Semester's had a shared philosophy: each person has a unique and valuable perspective that must be heard in order to cultivate greater comprehension.
+As such, the Woolman Semester community used the following pedagogical practices: